Overview

 Eligibility Requirements

-The American Academy of Audiology Foundation’s Sadanand Singh Memorial Scholarship of $500 will be awarded to one minority and/or international student who shows exceptional promise in audiology research as evidenced by his/her resume, letter of recommendation, and personal statement.
-The Sadanand Singh Memorial Scholarship will be awarded only to a fulltime graduate student in audiology (AuD, PhD, AuD/PhD) in good standing at a U.S. university during the 2022–2023 academic year.
-Each department may nominate one student for this scholarship.
+The American Academy of Audiology Foundation’s Sadanand Singh Memorial Scholarship of $500 will be awarded to one minority and/or international student who shows exceptional promise in audiology research as evidenced by his/her resume, rubric, and personal statement.
+The Sadanand Singh Memorial Scholarship will be awarded only to a fulltime graduate student in audiology (AuD, PhD, AuD/PhD) in good standing at a U.S. university during the 2024–2025 academic year.

 How to Apply

-- Resume/CV: Include research accomplishments as well as academic and service experience.
-Please include your grade point average, as well as the university’s grading scale (i.e., 3.5 with maximum possible of 4 or 3.9 with maximum possible of 5).
+• CV/Resume – Include research and clinical accomplishments as well as academic and service experience.
+Also include grade point average along with the university’s grading scale (i.e., 3.5 with maximum possible of 4 or 3.9 with maximum possible of 5).
+CV/Resume must be uploaded to the application as part of the supporting documentation requirements.
+Accepted file formats are PDF, DOC, and DOCX.

-- the research topics/areas that are of special interest to you and why.
+• the research topics/areas that are of special interest to you and why; and

-- any research that you will be conducting during the 2022-2023 academic year (attach abstract if available).
+• any research that you will be conducting during the 2024-2025 academic year.